Omensah-15/credit-risk-verification-system-/README.md

 Industry-ready project that:
 - trains a LightGBM credit-risk model with Optuna,
 - applies SMOTE, calibration, and SHAP explanations,
-- stores/verifies results on-chain (Web3) or a local JSON ledger fallback,
+- stores/verifies results on-chain (Web3) or a local JSON ledger fallback
-- optimized for CPU (~8 GB RAM).

 ## Quickstart